aigatech/AppliedResearchOAfa2025/submissions/README.md

 Old Ye Prompt

 This is a website that takes in text prompts and generates an image where the prompts are put in context of knighthood.
-For example, when you put in the prompt "I play video games", an image of a knight playing games on a laptop appears.
+For example, when you put in the prompt "I play videogames", an image of a knight playing games on a laptop appears.
 This is the dream website for anyone who has always dreamed of being a knight.

 In order to run it, you need to download flask and the hugging face api.
 You will also need to download Pillow to process the image data from the AI model.